yacinebenchehida/Lepidoptera_pheromone/README.md

 4) Blast(x) each *Heliconius melpomene* CDS sequence against the FAR of the FAD database.
 5) Extract the best blastx hits
 6) Check the location in the *Heliconius melpomene* reference genome of best hit.
-7) Plot the result in R using the package chromoMap
+7) Plot the result in R

 To run the script just run:
 ```